-At least a portion of the Falkner bridge portion and the transfixation screw hole has a thickness greater than at least a portion of said first and second ends.
-(EX1002, ¶120).
 According to Falkner, "[t]he thickness of the bone plates may be defined by the distance between the inner and outer surfaces of the plates.
 The thickness of the plates may vary between plates and/or within the plates, according to the intended use."
 (EX1006, ¶35).
-Falkner expressly recognizes that "[t]hickness may be varied within the plates" and that "the plates may become thinner as they extend over protrusions" or "where soft tissue irritation is a greater concern," or "thicker to increase structural stability."
+Falkner expressly recognizes that "[t]hickness may be varied within the plates" and that "the plates may become thinner as they extend over protrusions" or "where soft tissue irritation is a greater concern," such as at the ends of the plate, or "thicker to increase structural stability."
 (EX1006, ¶32, 35).
 "In this way, the plates may be thicker and thus stronger in regions where they may not need to be contoured, such as along the shaft of the bone."
 (EX1006, ¶35).

-As can be seen in Figure 1, at least a portion of the bridge portion and the transfixation screw hole (44) has a thickness greater than at least a portion of the first and second ends.
+As can be seen in Figure 1, at least a portion of the bridge portion and the transfixation screw hole (44) has a depth or thickness greater than at least a portion of said first and second ends.
 (EX1006, Fig. 1).
 In particular, the second end is described in the specification as an "internal portion" and is thinner at the end to facilitate insertion into the bone and becomes thicker towards the bridge portion to increase structural stability.
-(EX1006, $\P35$).
+(EX1006, ¶35).
 In addition, Falkner further contemplates reducing the thickness of the bone plate to minimize irritation of soft tissue in regions such as the "first end" of the plate.
-(EX1002, $\P120$; EX1006, $\P32$, 35).
-Thus, Falkner teaches that the bridge portion and the portions of the plate surrounding the transfixation screw hole have a thickness greater than at least a portion of the first and second ends.
-(EX1002, $\P120$).
+(EX1002, ¶133; EX1006, ¶¶32, at least a portion of the first and second ends.
+(EX1002, ¶133).